pablojimeno/code-rails/chapter_3_rails_resources/creating_an_article_spec_example.md

 require "test_helper"

-feature "Creating an article" do scenario "submit form data to create a new post" do
+feature "Creating an article" do scenario "submit form data to create a new article" do
     # Given a completed new article form
     visit new_post_path
     fill_in "Title", with: "Code Rails"